Convective mesoscale turbulence at very low Prandtl numbers: Characterization of the turbulence in the bulk

 \subsection{Dissipative anomaly}

-The zeroth law of turbulence (or ``dissipative anomaly") states that the mean kinetic energy dissipation rate when scaled by a large-scale velocity such as the root-mean-square and the large length scale becomes a constant for sufficiently high Reynolds numbers.
+The zeroth law of turbulence (or ``dissipative anomaly") states that the mean kinetic energy dissipation rate when scaled by a large-scale velocity such as the root-mean-square and the large length scale becomes a constant for sufficiently high Reynolds numbers~\citep{Eyink:PD1994, Frisch:book, Vincent:PRE2021}.
 Figure \ref{diss} displays this rescaled energy dissipation rate

-where $L$ is either the height $H$ of the convection layer or the integral scale $\ell$ calculated from the energy spectrum \eqref{spec} in \S~\ref{sec:Ek} by
+where ${\cal L}$ is either the height $H$ of the convection layer or the integral scale $\ell$ calculated from the energy spectrum \eqref{spec} in \S~\ref{sec:Ek} by

-The figure summarizes both versions of $\beta$ versus the Taylor microscale Reynolds number $R_{\lambda}=\sqrt[4]{25 Ra/(9\varepsilon_u^2 Pr)}\, u_{\rm rms}^2$, in the bulk region of the flow.
+Note that $u_{\rm rms}$ is also taken with respect to the midplane.
+The figure summarizes both versions of $\beta$ versus the Taylor microscale Reynolds number

+in the bulk region of the flow.
 The data for different Rayleigh and Prandtl numbers collapse nicely on a curve that saturates at an approximate value of 0.2 (see the inset of the figure).
 While this is smaller than 0.45 found by \citet{Sreenivasan:POF1998} for isotropic turbulence, the result implies that the strongly disparate viscous and thermal boundary layer widths (and thus the plume stem widths) do not matter for the driving of the turbulence cascade in the bulk of the flow.
 However, it also highlights the intrinsic difference in dissipation between convection and isotropic turbulence.